Zander-Snow-Sigma/personal_sale_tracker/price-alerts-and-updates/README.md

 This folder should contain all code and resources required to run the update prices for the SaleTracker.

-The files in this folder are used update the prices and stock availability of products in the RDS database, as well as alerting users of any price reductions and stock changes.
+The files in this folder are used update the prices and stock availability of products in the RDS database, as well as alerting users in any of the following cases:

+  - The product was out of stock and has gone back in stock.
+  - The product was in stock and has now gone out of stock.
+  - The product has decreased in price.

-## Installation and Requirements
+## ⚙️ Installation and Requirements

 It is recommended before stating any installations that you make a new virtual environment.